pgmarco11/pgmarco11/README.md

 #### WordPress Themes
 * [Arctic Playhouse Theatre](https://github.com/pgmarco11/themes/tree/master/Arcticplayhouse). - This custom Bootstrap WordPress theme was made for a small non-profit theatre.
 * [Moving Business](https://github.com/pgmarco11/themes/tree/master/arpingroup). - This custom theme was created for a moving business when I migrated their site to WordPress.
-* [Gutenberg Theme](https://github.com/pgmarco11/themes/tree/master/udemy). - This theme uses the Gutenberg Blocks and the WordPress theme editor.
+* [Gutenberg Theme](https://github.com/pgmarco11/themes/tree/master/udemy). - This theme uses the Additional Gutenberg Blocks plugin and the new theme editor.

 #### React Apps